Virginia board OKs stream-crossing permit for gas pipeline - NewsBreak

 Virginia board OKs stream-crossing permit for gas pipeline

-The Roanoke Times reports that the State Water Control Board voted 3-2 on Tuesday to grant a permit for the natural gas pipeline to cross about 150 streams and wetlands in southwest Virginia.
+The State Water Control Board voted 3-2 on Tuesday to grant a permit for the natural gas pipeline to cross about 150 streams and wetlands in southwest Virginia, The Roanoke Times reported.

 The pipeline still needs a similar permit from West Virginia and federal approval.